christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

+We see nsubj-1 heads (John) co-activating with nsubj-2 heads (Mark) early on, setting up a stable context for the initial and intermediate parts of the sequence with higher similarity between the location state and nsubj-2 heads.
+Potentially suggesting its important for the model to learn the actual location of things early in the sequence.

+The duplicate token heads, and to a lesser extent the induction heads of nsubj-1 co-activate throughout the sequence with high similarity to the inhibition heads which have a negative effect on the heads for nsubj-2 up until the penultimate and final states.
+Showing that the model never fully disregards the actual location of the cat, but actively chooses where the cat is based on where John believes that it is.

-We see initial-state heads co-activating with action-state heads early on, setting up a stable context for the initial and intermediate parts of the sequence with high similarity.
-Belief-state heads and scene-representation heads start co-activating in the intermediate and penultimate states, while still referencing that initial and action-state context—like when John or Mark leave or return.
-This makes sense, as the model has to keep updating its belief state about the environment based on what’s going on in the scene throughout the sequence, but are especially active when establishing initial beliefs and making final predictions, which specifically helps preserve initial state information for later comparison and when the final scene state needs to be compared with beliefs.
+The location state co-activates heavily in the inital and final state.
+This makes sense as the model has to keep updating the belief state of John and Mark about the environment based on what’s going on in the scene throughout the sequence, its possible this specifically helps preserve initial state information for later comparison and when the final location state needs to be compared with beliefs.

-Interestingly, the initial and action states fade out as belief and scene representation heads start to integrate more of the learned context and semantics.
-Given the strong Q bias here, this isn’t unexpected.
-When John is “thinking” at the end of the sequence, “thinks” functions as a clausal complement verb, representing a mental act rather than a concrete physical or verbal action.

-The negative belief state shows complementary patterns with the belief state.
-A strong negative belief state at the beginning of the sequence makes sense intuitively; one tracks positive beliefs, the other tracks what's not believed, and they also have complementary effects with scene representation in the final state.
-The negative belief state's strong activations in the initial state and weak activation in the later state suggests these heads may be involved in encoding what is **NOT** true at the start by creating *negative* representations that help track what a character doesn't know/believe.

-Previous token heads show relatively consistent but mild activation patterns across the initial and intermediate states, with a sharp drop in the penultimate state and an even sharper drop in the final state.
-Intuitively, this makes sense as previous token heads should be active throughout the sequence to track and process token-to-token relationships up to a certain point.
+The location state's previous token heads show relatively consistent but mild activation patterns across the initial and intermediate states, with a sharp drop in the penultimate state and an uptick in the final state.
+Intuitively, this makes sense as previous token heads should be working together with the induction heads to move toward the right prediction.

-The strong negative activation in the final state suggests these heads are actively suppressed when the model needs to make its final prediction about John's belief.
-This also makes mechanistic sense, in the final prediction, the model needs to recall John's last known state (before he left).
-Simply attending to the previous token would give the wrong answer (the current true location).
-The negative activation, in tandem with the inhibition (suppression) activation likely helps prevent the model from being biased by recent/current state.

-Interestingly, while previous token heads are suppressed, scene representation and belief state are active, and induction heads maintain moderate activation, which naively suggests they take over to retrieve and use the correct historical state, switching the model from sequential processing to memory-based reasoning.
+Inhibition heads show complementary inverse patterns with the induction heads.
+Strong suppression at the beginning of the sequence makes sense intuitively; the model is tracking the competing view points by nsubj-1 and nsubj-2.
+Inhibition's strong activations in the initial state and weaker, albeit still very active activation in the later state offsetting the model’s final prediction.

+This suggests these heads may be involved in encoding what is **NOT** true at the start by creating *negative* representations that help track what a character doesn't “know” or “believe”.
+In other words, high suppression co-activation directly affects the final predicted location of the cat.
+This lines up with the low activation values we’re seeing at positions connected to nouns and locations in 23.5.

-Induction heads show minimal activation during initial state, stronger activation during intermediate state, the strongest activation during penultimate state and moderate activation during final state.
-The pattern is suggesting that induction heads are most active when the model needs to recall and apply patterns from earlier in the sequence, particularly engaged during the penultimate state, which is when the model needs to recall the initial state to predict John's belief and less active during initial encoding of information.
+Induction heads show minimal activation during initial state, stronger activation during intermediate state, and the strongest activation during the final state.
+The pattern is suggesting that induction heads are most active when the model needs to recall and apply patterns from earlier in the sequence, particularly engaged during the final state, which is when the model needs to recall the initial state to predict John's belief and less active during initial encoding of information.
 So it's important for connecting later events back to earlier states.

-This aligns with the QKV patterns we saw earlier from the induction head ablation studies, where induction heads showed increasing activation through the sequence, peaking at critical state transition points.
-The QKV analysis reveals the mechanical basis for this behavior - progressive refinement of pattern detection and state tracking through the network.
+This aligns with the QKV patterns seen from the induction head ablation studies, where induction heads showed increasing activation through the sequence, peaking at critical state transition points.
+The QKV analysis reveals the mechanical basis for this behavior—progressive refinement of pattern detection and state tracking through the network.

 The contrast between these two heads are revealing, previous token heads maintain consistent, low-level activation—suggesting they handle basic sequential processing.
 Induction heads show state-dependent activation—suggesting they're involved in more complex pattern recognition and recall tasks, especially when the model needs to access information from much earlier in the sequence.

 This aligns with the earlier analysis of the induction head ablation studies, where these groups were identified as serving distinct functions.
 The temporal activation patterns provide additional evidence that previous token heads serve as foundational sequential processors, and induction heads act more like specialized pattern recognition and recall mechanisms that are particularly important for handling long-range dependencies in the false belief task.

-The fact that induction heads show peak activation during the Penultimate State (when the model needs to recall John's last known state) strongly suggests they play a crucial role in maintaining and retrieving relevant historical information for the false belief task.
+The fact that induction heads show peak activation during the penultimate state (when the model needs to recall John's last known state) strongly suggests they play a crucial role in maintaining and retrieving relevant historical information for the false belief task.

-Copy suppression kicks in weakly at the beginning, but it steadily ramps up, progressively increasing suppression as conflicting belief states make the scene change, likely relating to copying/repeating attention behavior.
-In the final part of the sequence, we see copy suppression co-activating with belief state heads, offsetting the model’s final prediction.
-It’s stopping the model from copying current states that don’t fit with the past context of where the cat is supposed to be by the end.

-**NEED TO DIFFERENTIATE BETWEEN INIHIBTION AND NEGATIVE MOVER HEADS TO RELATE TO THE COPY SUPRESSION HEAD, FEELS LIKE ITS A CATCH ALL RIGHT NOW (CROSS REFERENCE WITH ACTIVATION PATCHING/PATH PATCHING/QKV PLOT RESULTS)**
-**NEED TO DIFFERENTIATE BETWEEN INIHIBTION AND NEGATIVE MOVER HEADS TO RELATE TO THE COPY SUPRESSION HEAD, FEELS LIKE ITS A CATCH ALL RIGHT NOW (CROSS REFERENCE WITH ACTIVATION PATCHING/PATH PATCHING/QKV PLOT RESULTS)**
-**NEED TO DIFFERENTIATE BETWEEN INIHIBTION AND NEGATIVE MOVER HEADS TO RELATE TO THE COPY SUPRESSION HEAD, FEELS LIKE ITS A CATCH ALL RIGHT NOW (CROSS REFERENCE WITH ACTIVATION PATCHING/PATH PATCHING/QKV PLOT RESULTS)**

-In other words, high suppression co-activation directly affects the final predicted location of the cat.
-This lines up with the low activation values we’re seeing at positions connected to nouns and locations in L23H5.

-It’s likely that the initial and action states act as an anchor for the subcircuit, helping it “remember” original positions and facts before any scene changes.
-This recurring co-activation with the initial state could be the model’s way of constantly comparing the current scene to its starting point, helping it distinguish between what’s stayed the same and what’s changed.
-Copy suppression’s co-activation with scene representation suggests that as the scene changes (like when `Mark moves the cat`), the model selectively downplays or retains certain facts.

 <br>